 07 — Content & engagementWhat we can and can't say about content performance.

 X does not publish platform-level engagement rates, CPMs, or format-performance multipliers.
-The most credible cross-platform benchmark source is the Sprout Social Index, which analyzed roughly three billion social messages from one million public profiles between February 2024 and January 2025 for its 2025 Content Benchmarks Report.
+The most credible cross-platform benchmark source is the Sprout Social Index, which analyzed roughly three billion social messages from more than one million public profiles between February 2024 and January 2025 for its 2025 Content Benchmarks Report.

 | Benchmark | Figure | Scope |